Tubbz-alt/psp/doc/source/advanced.rst

 Sometimes just keeping track of the PV value isn't enough, instead an action should be performed whenever the PV updates or connects.
 Callbacks allow a simple way to handle this all behind the scenes for you.
-The callback function should accept one argument, see the :meth:`.Pv.add_connection_callback` or :meth:`.Pv.add_monitor_callback` methods for more information about what this arguement indicates.
+The callback function should accept one argument, see the :meth:`.PV.add_connection_callback` or :meth:`.PV.add_monitor_callback` methods for more information about what this arguement indicates.
 A quick example of this feature can be seen below:

 .. code-block:: python